 Each AA group:partition can be configured for AA-subscribers stats export by referencing both an accounting policy (for XML statistics) and/or a RADIUS accounting policy.
-In order to determine how to export various counters for subscriber AA statistics, an export-using keyword is used when enabling aa-sub level stats export to specify the export method to be used for each, whether accounting-policy or radius-accounting-policy.
+In order to determine how to export various counters for subscriber AA statistics, an export-using keyword is used when enabling aa-sub level stats export to specify the export method to be used for each, whether accounting-policy or radius-accounting-policy and/or diameter-based usage monitoring.